 - Temporary slowing of labor progress

 Given the fact that a newborn’s liver is immature, your little one won’t able to metabolize medications as quickly as you can.
 Thus, a medication that has left your system might still be active in the baby.
 Your provider will try to ensure that your baby is alert and active at birth by carefully timing the administration of any pain medication.
-Since analgesics can slow down the baby’s respiratory system, your provider may discourage narcotics at any given point in your labor if he/she thinks birth in imminent.
+Since analgesics can slow down the baby’s respiratory system, your provider may discourage narcotics at any given point in your labor if he/she thinks birth is imminent.

 Oral pain meds (pills that you swallow) are not used during labor.
 Instead, IV (intravenous) pain medications are much more common.
 It is typically injected into an IV that is placed in a vein on your hand or arm.
-Medication may also be given through a shot in your muscle, know as IM or intramuscular.
+Medication may also be given through a shot in your muscle, known as IM or intramuscular.

 It seems like oral narcotics would be a lot easier than an IV, so why don’t they use them instead?
 For starters, medications given through an IV provide pain relief much more quickly than ones given orally in a pill (4).
 Most laboring women want immediate pain relief and are not interested in waiting for half an hour for a pill to kick in.